Advisors - Information for 2023 Enrollment

 Students who have registered for New Student Orientation can indicate an interest in a K-State First CAT Community or FYS class as they prepare for their enrollment advising session on their Pre-Intake Advising Form.
-Information about K-State First CAT Communities and First-Year seminars is also available on the New Student Orienation "K-State Ready" Canvas Course that students will have access to.
+Information about K-State First CAT Communities and First-Year seminars is also available on the New Student Orienation "Get K-State Ready" Canvas Course that students will have access to.

 Additionally, as you build out your SSC Navigate campaigns encouraging students to sign up for enrollment appointments, you can include our At-A-Glance CAT and FYS Enrollment Chart as an attachment.
-It includes information about the impact and purpose of K-State First courses, and has a quick overview of the CAT Communities and First-Year Seminars that are available for fall 2022.
+It includes information about the impact and purpose of K-State First courses, and has a quick overview of the CAT Communities and First-Year Seminars that are available for fall 2023.

-- CAT Communities: Fall 2022 (PDF - Updated 8.10.2022)
+- CAT Communities: Fall 2023 - What's Left August (PDF - Updated 8.11.2023)

 Click on the document link above for more detailed information that might be beneficial as you consider students' schedules and academic needs.
 The chart lists all classes that are a part of each CAT Community and includes info like residence hall locations, CAT themes, course numbers, class days/times, K-State 8 categories, locations, and instructors.